flxbe/villages/README.md

 Before the game starts, all assets are loaded in `index.js`.
 Only after all assets are loaded the game will start.
 The list of all required assets is the set defined in `assets.js`.

-To add an assets, that should be available in the game, one must add it to the `assets` set:
+To add an asset, that should be available in the game, one must add it to the `assets` set:

 ```js
 // register textures